gunesozdogan/gunesoktay-ozdogan-otsimo-frontend-task-2023/README.md

 -   App screenshots are at the bottom.
 -   github page is not working since it is private repository.

+# How to Run the code?

+You can run the code with npm install command

 # What is this project?

 This is a fake restaurant system.